 Science2share is founded by neuroscientist and psychologist Dr. Jiska Peper.
-She is an assistant professor at Leiden University where she investigates brain development in children and teenagers, impulse control and pubertal hormones.
+For more than a decade she worked as an assistant professor at Leiden University.
+There she investigated brain development in children and teenagers, impulse control and pubertal hormones.
 Through Science2share Jiska reaches out to the public by giving popular scientific lectures, workshops and writing blogs.
 See below for a variety of topics.
 Feel free to contact me about the opportunities!

 How does the brain develop from childhood into adulthood?
 Are there any gender differences in brain development?
 And, what is known about the influence of peers and parents on the teenage brain and behavior?